AbhishekTadaskar/Assignment_Classification_ML_Models/README.md

 # Assignment_Classification_ML_Models
 ---
-# 1.HR Employee Attrition Prediction
+# 1. HR Employee Attrition Prediction

 ## Project Overview
 This project predicts employee attrition using a machine learning pipeline.
 It follows a systematic workflow to prepare data, train models, evaluate performance, and select the best-performing model.